 Re-Homing Assistance Program: CCHS acts as an advertising resource for members of the public who have to re-home their companion dog or cat.

 Kitty Corner: A private, on-site shelter, Kitty Corner houses adult, senior and special-needs cats owned by Contra Costa County Animal Services and/or CCHS and adopts them to members of the public.
 All cats are spayed/neutered, microchipped, FeLV/FIV tested and vaccinated.
 During kitten season, we often have kittens available on-site as well.

 How does the adoption process work?

 Because of our different programs, our animals reside in different locations:

 - Dogs and puppies reside in foster homes and can be met by appointment.

 - Cats and kittens reside either at Kitty Corner or in foster homes.

-- Kitty Corner cats can be met during the week by appointment (to ensure someone’s here to let you in); by drop-in at weekend adoption events (Saturday, Sunday & Monday from 12-3pm); or by appointment on weekends.
+- Kitty Corner cats can be met during the week by appointment (to ensure someone’s here to let you in) or by drop-in at weekend adoption events.

 - Cats and kittens in foster homes can be met by appointment.